griai/NAS-Synology/README.md

 Trying to bypass that by install aarch64 docker binaries using direct ssh connection to the NAS.

-Most of the data is coming from https://gist.github.com/ta264 and https://wiki.servarr.com/docker-arm-synology I did my own repo to handle versionning and review the code/script myself.
+Most of the data is coming from https://gist.github.com/ta264 and https://wiki.servarr.com/docker-arm-synology I did my own repo to handle versioning and review the code/script myself.

 To help understand what is done you can also read this : https://dev.to/behainguyen/synology-ds218-unsupported-docker-installation-and-usage-2g1n